lukas-kratochvil/mafil-proband-safety-questionnaire/README.md

 npx prisma migrate dev --name what-has-changed
 ```

-This command will generate a new Prisma client code that corresponds to the current state of the `schema.prisma`.
+This command creates a new migration and also generates a new Prisma client code that corresponds to the current state of the `schema.prisma`.

 ### Useful tools
 * GraphQL playground to test the server GraphQL API: use `server` URL with the path `/graphql`